 Keeping the feet clean, softened with lotion, and dry, and doing daily inspections to check for issues, is suggested for all older adults.
 An annual visit with the podiatrist can also help prevent problems.

-Absolute Companion Care offers expert aging care solutions to help older adults maintain healthy feet, including guaranteeing good foot hygiene, providing transportation to search for footwear or to the podiatrist, taking regular walks together to enhance blood circulation, and more!
-Call us at 410-357-9640 for a cost-free in-home assessment today.
+Absolute Companion Care, one of the top home care agencies in Towson and the surrounding communities, offers expert aging care solutions to help older adults maintain healthy feet, including guaranteeing good foot hygiene, providing transportation to search for footwear or to the podiatrist, taking regular walks together to enhance blood circulation, and more!
+Call us at 410-357-9640 for a cost-free in-home assessment today and to learn more about why we’re considered one of the leading home care agencies in Towson and the nearby areas.
 Visit our Service Area page for a full list of the communities where we provide care.